aerocommerce/api-docs/Examples/Customer/UPDATE.md

 ## Overview

-This endpoint updates an existing customer by its `id`.
+This endpoint updates an existing customer by its `id` or `email`.
 Only the fields provided in the request will be updated; unspecified fields remain unchanged.

 ## Structure